chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-rego-policies.md

 ## Rego Policy that Disallows Privilege Escalation in Pods

 This example Rego policy will disallow privilege escalation in Pods following the [Kubernetes Pod Security Baseline](https://kubernetes.io/docs/concepts/security/pod-security-standards/) Standard.
-The Baseline Standard is a inimally restrictive policy which prevents known privilege escalations and allows the default and minimally specified Pod configuration.
+The Baseline Standard is a minimally restrictive policy which prevents known privilege escalations and allows the default and minimally specified Pod configuration.

 ```sh
       isCompliant {